Moon

 Practical details

 Moon sits at the €€ price tier, which in Tallinn's context represents fair value for Michelin Plate-recognised cooking.
 Booking appears direct, this is not a room where you need to set a calendar reminder weeks out, making it a practical option for occasions that come together with shorter notice than a reservation at 38 or NOA Chef's Hall might require.
 The Telliskivi address (Telliskivi tn 60-4) is in a walkable, well-connected part of the city.
-No dress code is listed in the available data, but the Michelin Plate context and special-occasion suitability suggest smart casual is the right read, avoid being the least-dressed table.
+No dress code is listed, but the Michelin Plate context and special-occasion suitability suggest smart casual is the right read, avoid being the least-dressed table.
 For planning a full Tallinn visit around Moon, our full Tallinn restaurants guide, Tallinn hotels guide, and Tallinn bars guide are useful starting points.

 How it compares